MykalMachon/WeatherStation/README.md

 # Weather Station
-a software suite to measure and utilize weather at my apartment 🏔️🌡️
+a software suite to measure and utilize weather data at my apartment 🏔️🌡️

 ## Architecture